HallBlazzar/apispec-helper/README.md

 )
 ```

-To simplify API call, `ComponentBase` also provides a special property, `apispec_parameter`, to generate dictionary of parameter apispec core APIs requires:
+To simplify API call, `ComponentBase` also provides a special property, `apispec_parameter`, to generate dictionary of parameters which apispec core APIs require:

 ```python
 spec.component.schema(**Pet().apispec_parameter)